kaibyao/rust-postgres-rest/README.md

 ### `POST /{table}`

 Inserts new records into the table.
 Returns the number of rows affected.
-Optionally, table columns of affected rows can be returned instead using the `returning_columns` query parameter (see below).
+Optionally, table columns of affected rows can be returned using the `returning_columns` query parameter (see below).

 #### Query Parameters for `POST /{table}`